gotenigo/MicroServices_Car_API/P02-VehiclesAPI/README.md

-# ND035-P02-VehiclesAPI-Project
+# MicroServices_Car_API

-Project repository for JavaND Project 2, where students implement a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.
+Project repository for JavaND Project 2, where a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services via Eureka netflix

 ## Instructions